 North Yorkshire Branch

-Salaried and locum GPs are eligible to stand for all locality seats and there is also a dedicated districtwide locum seat.
+Salaried and locum GPs are eligible to stand for all locality seats.
 The following sessional GPs currently occupy seats on the North Yorkshire Branch:

 Dr Tillmann Jacobi – Locum

 Please remember that YORLMC Locality meetings take place regularly within individual localities.
 These meetings are open to any GP regardless of contractual status and all GPs are invited to contribute to agendas and take an active role in discussions.

 Meeting dates for Bradford, Airedale Wharfedale and Craven locality meetings can be found here and North Yorkshire & York locality meetings here.
 Please let the Corporate Affairs Team know if you plan to attend on a particular date.

 YORLMC representatives attend meetings of the Yorkshire & Humber sessional LMC Group.
 This is a formal group, made up of sessional LMC members promoting the interests of sessional GP colleagues across Y&H.

 YORLMC is a source of confidential advice to individual GPs, in the case of salaried and sessional GPs this could include:

 - complaints made about you by practices you have worked for